George-Gou/George-Gou/README.md

 - ## 👋 Hi, I’m Gravpher, also called George-Gou

-- 🎓 I come from Chinese academy of sciences，major in geodesy
+- 🎓 I come from Chinese academy of sciences，major in geophysics and geodesy

 - 👀 I’m interested in machine learning and digital signal processing

 - 🌱 I’m currently working on open source software on geodesy and geophysics

 - ⛵ Encouraging people for open source collaborations.